BcorBR/Emulator-Intel-8080/README.md

 # Intel 8080 Emulator 🚀

-Este projeto é um **emulador do processador Intel 8080**, com o objetivo final de rodar o clássico jogo **Space Invaders** 👾.
-O Intel 8080 foi um processador de 8 bits lançado em 1974, amplamente utilizado em sistemas embarcados e em arcades, como no Space Invaders.
+This project is an **Intel 8080 processor emulator**, with the ultimate goal of running the classic game **Space Invaders** 👾.
+The Intel 8080 was an 8-bit processor released in 1974, widely used in embedded systems and arcades, such as in Space Invaders.

-## 🎯 Objetivo
+## 🎯 Objective

-Desenvolver um emulador que simule o comportamento do processador Intel 8080, permitindo a execução do jogo Space Invaders em hardware moderno.
-O projeto tem como foco a fidelidade à arquitetura original, garantindo que todas as instruções e o comportamento do sistema sejam corretamente emulados.
+To develop an emulator that simulates the behavior of the Intel 8080 processor, allowing the execution of the Space Invaders game on modern hardware.
+The project focuses on fidelity to the original architecture, ensuring that all instructions and system behavior are correctly emulated.

-## 🔧 Funcionalidades
+## 🔧 Features

-- Emulação completa do conjunto de instruções do processador Intel 8080.
+- Complete emulation of the Intel 8080 processor instruction set.
-- Implementação de um sistema de memória para leitura e escrita.
+- Implementation of a memory system for reading and writing.
-- Suporte a interrupções e periféricos do hardware original.
+- Support for interrupts and peripherals from the original hardware.
-- Capacidade de carregar e executar o código binário do jogo Space Invaders.
+- Ability to load and execute the binary code of the Space Invaders game.
-- Tela de renderização e suporte básico para gráficos e som.
+- Rendering screen and basic support for graphics and sound.

-## 🏗️ Como Funciona
+## 🏗️ How It Works

-O emulador lê o código binário do jogo Space Invaders e simula a execução de cada instrução do processador 8080.
-Ele também simula as interrupções e os periféricos necessários para a execução correta do jogo, como a tela e o controle de entrada.
+The emulator reads the binary code of the Space Invaders game and simulates the execution of each instruction of the 8080 processor.
+It also simulates the interrupts and peripherals needed for the proper execution of the game, such as the screen and input control.

-### ⚙️ Arquitetura do Intel 8080
+### ⚙️ Intel 8080 Architecture

-O Intel 8080 é um processador de 8 bits com 7 registradores de 8 bits, um apontador de pilha e um contador de programa.
-Este emulador implementa:
+The Intel 8080 is an 8-bit processor with 7 eight-bit registers, a stack pointer, and a program counter.
+This emulator implements:

-- **Conjunto de instruções**: Todas as 256 instruções do 8080, incluindo movimentação de dados, operações lógicas, aritméticas, saltos, chamadas e retornos.
+- **Instruction set**: All 256 instructions of the 8080, including data movement, logical and arithmetic operations, jumps, calls, and returns.
-- **Sistema de memória**: Simulação da RAM para suportar o jogo e o espaço de código.
+- **Memory system**: Simulation of RAM to support the game and code space.
-- **Interrupções**: Implementação das interrupções necessárias para o jogo Space Invaders.
+- **Interrupts**: Implementation of the necessary interrupts for the Space Invaders game.